kenmccann/advanced-tier-offering/README.md

 Audit data is generated for events that are created when using the Aqua UI and API - you should read the information we proviude about auditing [here](https://docs.aquasec.com/docs/view-audit-events)

-Aqua provides numerous options for customers to send the  audit event data & scan logs from the console to third party logging systems such as Amazon Cloud Watch, Elasticsearch, Syslog and Webhooks, and SIEM solutions such as Splunk, QRadar a  and other popular tools.
+Aqua provides numerous options for customers to send the  audit event data & scan logs from the console to third party logging systems such as Amazon Cloud Watch, Elasticsearch, Syslog and Webhooks, and SIEM solutions such as Splunk, QRadar, Sumo Logic and other popular tools.

 It is likely that your customer will want to discuss this with you, and ask them whether their Security Operations Center (SOC) are using a SIEM platform such as splunk for monitoring of access and security events which are generated from infrastructure and workload access.